 Will I Keep My Membership?

-Yes, I'll probably keep my membership for at least a year.
+Yes, I'll probably keep my membership for at least a year (I did.
+I canceled for a time, but now I'm a member again).
 I'm not a huge spirits guy, but I do like to try things from time to time, and this is the perfect pace for me.
 I get at least one sampler per quarter, plus I can get free shipping on another one each month.
 I'm not too concerned about paying a more per ounce, because this is not my main source of alcohol.
 I already make my own beer on the cheap, so I can indulge a bit here.

 Should You Join Flaviar Or Gift A Membership?